playgrdstar/generating_cleaning_datasets/README.md

-# Primer on Linear Regression
+# Polynomial Regression

-Primer on linear regression with statsmodels and scikit-learn
+Primer on polynomial regression in Python